Southern pineland rayless goldenrod

 Comments:

 Distinguished from the typical variety in having leaves usually more than 10 cm (4 inches) long and less than 4 mm (1.5 inches) wide, versus leaves usually less than 10 cm long and more than 4 mm wide.
-We are currently adding data for this species.
-If you would like to contribute to the development of this species account, please contact George Gann via the IRC staff page.
+We have been adding data for this species for central and northern Florida and welcome any feedback or review.
+If you would like to contribute information or images, please contact George Gann via the IRC staff page.

 Chuck McCartney